Robert Warburton

 Colonel Sir Robert Warburton (11 July 1842 – 22 April 1899) was a British soldier and administrator.
-Half-Afghan and proficient in both Farsi and Pashto, he served for many years as British political officer in charge of the Khyber Pass, a region of strategic importance to British India.
+Half-Afghan and proficient in both Persian and Pashto, he served for many years as British political officer in charge of the Khyber Pass, a region of strategic importance to British India.
 He helped maintain peace with the Afridis, who rose in revolt eighteen years after his retirement.

 Early life and education

 Robert Warburton was born in a Ghilzai fort between Jagdallak and Mak on 11 July 1842, the only son of Lt.
 Col. Robert Warburton (1812–1863), of the Royal Artillery, by Shah Jahan Begum, niece of the Amir Dost Mohammed of Afghanistan.
 His father was a younger son of Richard Warburton, of Garryhinch, Queen's County, Ireland.
 The latter's father, John Warburton, MP for Queen's County, had served under General Wolfe at Quebec in 1759.

 At the time of Robert's birth his mother was fleeing from the troopers of Sardar Muhammad Akbar Khan, who pursued her for months after the massacre of English at Kabul on 1 November 1841.
 She was sheltered by her relatives and finally rejoined her husband on 20 September 1842.

 At the close of the Afghan war, Robert and his mother accompanied his father's battery to Sipri, whence they removed to Morar in Gwalior.
 In 1850, Robert was placed at school at Mussoorie under Robert North Maddock, where he remained until 1 December 1856.
 He was then sent to England, and educated at Kensington Grammar School under G. Frost.
 Thence he obtained a cadetship, and after one term at the Royal India Military College, Addiscombe, and two at the Royal Military Academy at Woolwich, he obtained his commission in the Royal Regiment of Artillery on 18 December 1861.